gpm22/ossu-projects/Operating Systems - Three Easy Pieces/homework-chapter-18.md

   The first, because it is too small, and the second, because its page size is too big for its address space.

 4. **Use the program to try out some other problems.
 Can you find the limits of where the program doesn’t work anymore?
 For example, what happens if the address-space size is bigger than physical memory**

+  Does not work when:

+  - Address space larger than physical memory
+  - Page size larger than Address Space.